PeaceNira/FaceToJoystick/README.md

 6. The X output is Controller axis 4, and the Y output is axis 5.

+7. Constants contain options you can edit to your desire, or when the application is launched via the GUI.

 ## Contributing

 Contributions are welcome and am hoping to build this project into a good linux alternative to opentrack.